pratikgajjar/go-backend.how/content/posts/system-design-tinder.md

 +++
-title = '♥️ System Design : Tinder'
+title = '♥️ System Design : Tinder ✧'
 description = "Explore the high and low-level design of a Tinder-like application, covering features such as sign-up, profile setup, recommendations, chat, notifications, and user interactions.
 Learn about system requirements, architecture components, and scalability considerations for handling millions of users and high traffic volumes." date = 2023-02-15T10:00:00-07:00 draft = false